V-Sekai/manuals/README.md

 Proposals are committed files: then there is no issue or PR, and the discussion thread, if any, exists on the Discussions tab.

-**DO NOT WANT PRs** in an ephemeral PR state but not on master branch, for an undefined times. **Do not want discussions to occur only while the proposal is in the PR state and the discussion is forgotten when it gets "merged" to master**
+**DO NOT WANT EPHEMERAL PRs** in an limbo state which is not on master branch, for an undefined times.

+**We do not want discussions to occur only while the proposal is in the PR state and the discussion is forgotten when it gets "merged" to master**

 Merge all open PRs.